 Terms defined here

-This draft glossary defines the following policy terms:
+This glossary defines the following policy terms:

 7.2.1 Focus Group: An ITU-T Focus Group is a group created under the provisions of [ITU-T A.7] to help advance the work of the ITU Telecommunication Standardization Sector (ITU-T) study groups and to encourage the participation of members of other standards organizations, including experts and individuals who may not be members of ITU.
 Focus group activities may include an analysis of gaps between current Recommendations and expected Recommendations, and provide material for consideration in the development of Recommendations.
 They augment an ITU-T study group work programme by providing an alternative working environment for the quick development of specifications in their chosen areas.
 (Adapted from [ITU-T A.1].)

-7.2.2 Sustainable Development Goals (SDGs) (Adapted from UN-SDGs]): The Sustainable Development Goals of the United Nations are urgent "calls for action" by all countries in 17 areas of human development in a global partnership.
+7.2.2 Sustainable Development Goals (SDGs) (Adapted from [UN-SDGs]): The Sustainable Development Goals of the United Nations are urgent "calls for action" by all countries in 17 areas of human development in a global partnership.
 They recognize that ending poverty and other deprivations must go hand-in-hand with strategies that improve health and education, reduce inequality, and spur economic growth – all while tackling climate change and working to preserve our oceans and forests.
 SDG 3 "Ensure healthy lives and promote well-being for all at all ages" is particularly relevant for AI for Health.

 Abbreviations and acronyms